jungeun202/jungeun202/README.md

 ## About Me
 <ul>
-  <li> 👩‍💻 I have working experience as a Data Analyst intern at Purdue DIAL Venture, utilizing Tableau, Python, and MySQL for data collection, management, and visualization. </li>
+  👩‍💻 I have working experience as a Data Analyst intern at Purdue DIAL Venture, utilizing Tableau, Python, and MySQL for data collection, management, and visualization.
-  <li> 📚 My research interests are in Machine Learning, Artificial Intelligence, NLP, and Large Language Models.
-I have gained experience as an undergraduate researcher at the Digital Agriculture Discovery (DAD) Lab at Purdue University by implementing an interactive AI chatbot for a weed control system and working with transformer models at the LRNING Lab at Hanyang University. </li>
+  📚 My research interests are in Machine Learning, Artificial Intelligence, NLP, and Large Language Models.
+I have gained experience as an undergraduate researcher at the Digital Agriculture Discovery (DAD) Lab at Purdue University by implementing an interactive AI chatbot for a weed control system and working with transformer models at the LRNING Lab at Hanyang University.
 </ul>

 ## Skills